 The Boeing Company's Global Services & Support (GS&S) San Antonio business unit operates one of the largest military aircraft maintenance, repair, and overhaul (MRO) facilities in the world at Kelly Field.

-The Boeing site was established in 1998 to provide an affordable, high-quality, short cycle-time maintenance and modification center for large aircraft.
+The Boeing site was established in 1998 to provide high-quality, short cycle-time maintenance and modification center for large aircraft.
 Under a lease through Port San Antonio, the Boeing GS&S San Antonio site has established itself as a high performance, nationally-recognized facility.

 Boeing San Antonio continues the legacy of aviation as an anchor tenant for Port San Antonio.
 The company utilizes over 1.6 million square feet of enclosed area, including 940,000 square feet of hangar space along with 3.5 million square feet of aircraft ramps, run-up areas, and parking pads.
 The hub of site operations is Building 375, which is the largest free-standing, high-bay aircraft hangar in the world and can accommodate up to 15 wide-body aircraft at a time.
 The current site capacity is 22 wide-body hangar positions and 33 narrow-body hangar positions.

 Capabilities at the licensed Federal Aviation Administration Repair Station include facilities for paint and de-paint non-destructive inspection, drop-in maintenance, logistics support, and corrosion control, as well as back shops and office space.

 After more than a decade as a military maintenance, overhaul and repair center, Boeing San Antonio is now supporting commercial aviation.
 The first commercial aircraft, the 787 Dreamliner, arrived on March 4, 2011 for the site to perform change incorporation and refurbishment work.
 It was then followed by the 747-8 Freighter on May 11, 2011.